christiansandberg/canopen/doc/lss.rst

 .. note::
-    Fastscan is supported as of August 2018.
+    Fastscan is supported from v0.8.0.

 Examples
 --------